cnaimo/Data-Link/README.md

 ```

 The hist method can optionally download historical data in addition to fetching API data.
 Passing a blank string will fetch
 data for all available days.
-Downloads will be saved in the format IEX_DEEP_" + date + ".gz"
+Downloads will be saved in the format "IEX_DEEP_" + date + ".gz" and "IEX_TOPS_" + date + ".gz".
+Each download should take several minutes to complete.
 ```java
 // download data for date
 iex.hist("20200501", true);